About the Cooking Matters Promoter Program

 - Support families to live healthier lives

-- Become a leader and educator in the community
+- Become a leader and educator in your community

-- 18 Reasons cannot offer a salary but we offer a small stipend at the end of every Cooking Matters Series.
+*18 Reasons cannot offer a salary to our Promoters, but we do offer a stipend at the end of every Cooking Matters series or Cooking Matters at the Store tour.